extant species, plant pests

 Described from Australia (N. fragariae), India (S. dorsalis, S. padmae, H. minutissimus) and Indonesia (A. andreae).

 Distribution: Originated from Southeast Asia S. dorsalis is widespread between Pakistan, Japan and Australia.
 It was introduced to Israel and the Caribbean area and is probably spreading in the world by horticultural trade.
-S. dorsalis is a quarantine-listed pest species in many European countries.
-It has been recorded from Great Britain, the Netherlands and Spain.
+Sirtothrips dorsalis is listed as a quarantine pest in several European countries.
+Interceptions have been recorded on imported plants in Great Britain and the Netherlands.
+In Portugal, Spain, and Italy (Sicily; Ulitzka, unpublished), it is known to occur but remains restricted in distribution.

 Scirtothrips dorsalis – “Chili-Thrips” – is breeding on young leaves, but sometimes also on flowers.
 It is highly polyphagous, although local populations may show some specificity.
-Feeding damage has been reported from Lotus (Nelumbo) from Taiwan, tea from Japan and Capsicum from Israel.
+Feeding damage has been reported from Lotus (Nelumbo) and mango from Taiwan, tea from Japan and Capsicum from Israel.
+For up-to-date information, see also the EPPO Global Database (SCITDO).

 References